 top of page

-For two-plus decades, Sharon's award-winning environmental coverage has had impact, with stories on wildlife, ecosystems, the threats that face animals and humans and conservation efforts to save them--as well as pollution and health.
 Her work has appeared in National Geographic Magazine, The New York Times, The Washington Post, Scientific American, The Harvard Revue, Smithsonian, Mongabay and other outlets.
-She is a photographer, produces short video, and has worked on TV and film projects as consulting producer, most recently, National Geographic Channel's TRAFFICKED series and a documentary on big cats to be released in 2024.
+She is a photographer, produces short video, and has worked on TV and film projects as consulting producer, most recently, National Geographic Channel's TRAFFICKED series and an investigative documentary on international wildlife trafficking in big cats to be released in 2024.

 Screen Shot 2022-12-07 at 3.24.00 AM.png

-Sharon has spent more than two decades reporting on big cats from some of the world's most remote wild places.
+Sharon has reported on big cats from some of the world's most remote wild places.
 In this book, she shares what she has learned about these iconic cats in a fun, fascinating, fact-filled book for kids–alongside Nat Geo photographer Steve Winter's stunning images.

 Together, they capture the beauty, intelligence and secret habits of the animals.
 But they also tell their stories to bring international attention to the threats that face them and features extraordinary individuals working to protect them.
 It also teaches kids how to help save these magnificent felines and how to be a good steward for the planet.